i-D's music class of 2017: 67 | read | i-D

 Dimzy: I've tried everything.
 I've tried plumbing.
 I've tried to repair stuff.

 LD: We really tried.
 We tried to make mumsy proud.
-All of us tried to make our moms proud.
+All of us tried to make our mums proud.

 Dimzy: I even tried to go uni.